(Revised October 16, 2014)

 Interferon works by stimulating the immune system and protecting cells.
 Ribavirin works to enhance the antiviral effects of treatment.
 HCV inhibitors or DAAs work by preventing the virus from replicating (making copies of itself).

-The current standard of care treatments for chronic hepatitis C include:
+The current treatments for chronic hepatitis C include:

 - Genotype 1: